shu251/huber-lab/README.md

 ## Conda
 [Read up on managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 I also wrote a [blog post](https://alexanderlabwhoi.github.io/post/anaconda-r-sarah/) that details how I manage several R versions using conda.
 It gives some insight into why conda is a really good tool to use!

+Also see an explanation of the 'Concept of Conda' [here](https://geohackweek.github.io/datasharing/01-conda-tutorial/) with a helpful infographic.
+Below I've also included a protocol for creating a new conda environment to install R.

 See some examples below:
 ```
 conda info --envs # view your environments